fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 ## Component State

-Now that zones are switched off, we need Angular to render the component when its internal data changes  The general idea here is not novel and is similar conceptually in React, Flutter, and Stencil - i.e one way data flow.
+Now that zones are switched off, we need Angular to render the component when its internal data changes  The general idea here is not novel and is similar conceptually in React, Flutter, and Stencil - i.e. one way data flow.
 We have a `state` object that when changed with the `setState(key, value)` method tells the component to render - simple.

 ```typescript
 import { Component, ChangeDetectorRef } from '@angular/core';